MROS: Runtime Adaptation For Robot Control Architectures: Introduction

-Modeling has been successfully applied in various domains to solve issues of architectural composition both statically (in software product lines~\cite{pohl.ea:2005}) and at runtime (in dynamic software product lines~\cite{DBLP:journals/jss/CapillaBTCH14} and with models-at-runtime~\cite{bencomo14dagstuhl,Blair-2009}).
-Consequently, using a model-based solution for adaptive control in robotics \emph{should} give us more adaptive robots at lower cost.
-Using models of the robot control architecture should raise the abstraction level in the implementation of robot control systems, improving reuse from system to system, which is presently rare and often \emph{ad hoc}.
-However, given the complexity of robotics systems, it is not entirely obvious how to proceed to maximize the benefits, and to avoid redesigning and reimplementing the adaptation layer for each robot from scratch.
+We claim that using a model-based solution to integrate self-adaptation in robot control architectures addresses this challenge and results in increased mission quality and reliability at a lower cost.
+Modeling has been successfully applied in various domains to solve issues of architectural composition both statically (software product lines~\cite{pohl.ea:2005}) and at runtime (dynamic software product lines~\cite{DBLP:journals/jss/CapillaBTCH14}, models-at-runtime~\cite{bencomo14dagstuhl,Blair-2009}).
+Using models of the robot control architecture raises the abstraction level in the implementation of robot control systems, improving reuse from system to system, which is presently rare and often \emph{ad hoc}.
+While work has been done in this direction \cite{Brugali-2018}, given the complexity of robotics systems, it is unclear how to proceed to maximize the benefits, and to avoid redesigning and re-implementing the adaptation layer for each robot from scratch. \looseness=-1

-With this motivation in mind, this paper presents a structured model-based framework for runtime adaptation, which we have tested in different use cases so as to answer the following research questions:

-\textbf{RQ1.} \emph{How can design models be used for the development of self-adaptive robotic applications with Robot Operating System?}